johnwhitington/cpdf-source/README.md

 To build
 --------

+If downloading from Github, obtain the correct source.
+This means choosing the tag for a particaular version, such as "v2.1.1".
+The head of the master branch is unstable.

 1. Type `make` to make the cpdf executable and the library

 2. Type `make install` to install the OCaml cpdf library.